RhythmRock/C-and-Algorithm-3/README.md

 ## Features

-- Finding the Area and Circumference of a Circle: A program that calculates the area and circumference of a circle.

-- Finding the Area of an Equilateral Triangle: A program that calculates the area of an equilateral triangle.

-- Determining the Sizes of int, float, double, char: A program that determines the sizes (in bytes) of int, float, double, and char data types.

-- Binary to Decimal Conversion: A program that converts a binary number to its decimal equivalent.

 - Decimal to Binary Conversion: A program that converts a decimal number to its binary equivalent.

 - Octal to Decimal Conversion: A program that converts an octal number to its decimal equivalent.